How Solar Energy Works

 The sun shines every day and provides millions with a reliable and clean source of power.
+In this article, How solar energy works, we will explain the details of solar power.
 Some of this power gets used for our daytime lighting, and for allowing living plants to grow.
 Most of the rest of this power gets converted to incidental heat.
 Did you know that the power of sunlight can also be converted into electricity to run your appliances, lights, and charge your batteries?
+A good video can be found here: Simple how solar works video

 Perhaps you’ve heard about solar energy from your neighbors, friends, etc. Solar energy could be a good fit for you, your wallet, the environment, and everyone else.
 Plus, it is a lot of fun seeing the power of sunlight being put to good use almost instantly.